emqx/emqx-docs/en_US/data-integration/schema-registry.md

 }
 ```

+In this example:

+- `my_external_registry` is the name assigned to the external schema registry.
+- `type = confluent` specifies the type of external registry.
+- `url` is the endpoint of your Confluent Schema Registry.
+- `auth` contains the authentication credentials (username and password) for accessing the external registry.

-### Using Confluent external registry in Rule Engine
+### Use External Schema Registry in Rule Engine

+Once an external registry is configured, you can use several functions in the EMQX rule engine to encode and decode payloads using the schemas stored in the external registry.

-The following functions utilize a configured Confluent Schema Registry (CSR) external registry:
+The following functions utilize a configured external CSR:

 ```sql
 avro_encode('my_external_registry', payload, my_schema_id)